chardmuffin/FIGDES/README.md

 # Fully Immersive Game Developer Experience Simulator 2022
 ## Description
 Does your life lack recursion?
 Fully Immersive Game Developer Experience Simulator 2022 allows you to simulate being a game developer!
 As an indie developer, you are working on a game called Fully Immersive Game Developer Experience Simulator (FIGDES) which allows players to develop new features for their copy of the game as they play.
-Players choose which direction to take the game in.
 If the players don't want silence, they can program music into the game!
 Getting bored of a text adventure?
-Then they'll have to create graphics! etc. Your indie developer's game gains a cult following as strange coincidences start to happen in-game...
+Then they'll have to create a GUI! etc. Your indie developer's game gains a cult following as strange bugs start to happen in-game...

 This is a project I worked on during the summer of 2020.
 Unfortunately the project cannot progress further until I find the time to learn how to make game sprites and art.